maniak-dobrii/maniak-dobrii.github.io/_posts/2015-9-22-understanding-ios-internationalization.md

 NSLog(@"[NSLocale currentLocale].localeIdentifier = %@", [NSLocale currentLocale].localeIdentifier); // regional conventions
 NSString *format = NSLocalizedString(@"format_key", nil); // as in example above

-NSUInteger numForMany = 5; // it should be mapped to "many" in russian(ru) and "other" in english(en)
+NSUInteger numForMany = 5; // it should be mapped to "many" in Russian(ru) and "other" in English(en)

 // ru
 NSLocale *ruLocale = [NSLocale localeWithLocaleIdentifier:@"ru"];